bpomerleau/FileMonitor/Assign1/docs/README.md

 					stopped responding to emails until 9 am Feb 02.
 10 am he uploaded an incomplete solution to GitHub (private repo, don't worry).
 By then my solution was already better than his.
 So I finished mine, and here it is.

+This code runs successfully on the VM distributed on eclass.